 Washroom facilities are also available, and they are clean and odor-free.

-However, due to negligence, the caves have become a spot for the nearby residence to hang their clothes for drying, and people have started relieving themself outside the caves due to the lack of public toilets around the caves.
+However, due to negligence, the caves have become a spot for the nearby residents to hang their clothes for drying, and people have started relieving themself outside the caves due to the lack of public toilets around the caves.

 Earlier, the caves were infamous for activities like drinking, smoking, and doping, but after the central government took cognizance of this issue, the scenario has become better.

 What cannot be unseen about the caves is the marvelous sculpture of the carved caves, which are there since the time of the Ashokan Empire.

 Since there is a Buddhist stupa situated here, it indicates that monks who followed Buddhism lived here.

 The writings on the wall are in the Pali script – A language even older than Sanskrit.
 Although most of these inscriptions have been damaged, the governments have made a lot of effort to preserve it.

 You will be mesmerized by the proficiency of the sculptures in that era.
 They have obviously had a great sense of aesthetics.
 They depicted figures associated with Buddhist mythology, each one telling a different story altogether.

 Visit the caves once to pay tribute to the marvelous sight and beauty of that time…

 Eat out places close to the caves.